CJP says burning schools in Diamer was a 'conspiracy' against his dams initiative

 "Who is conspiring against Pakistan?
 We should think about this.
 I don't want to level irresponsible allegations against anyone but I am leaving it as a matter of thought for you people.
 For the past 60 years, no dam has been built and now that we are trying to build one, there are conspiracies against it.

-"But you people are the protectors; the people of Pakistan will get this implemented!" he said.
+"But you people are the protectors; the people of Pakistan will get this implemented!" he said, amidst chants of "chief teray jaan nisar, beshumar beshumar!" [you have countless supporters, chief!]
 He urged people to participate and support the construction of dams.

 "[Building] this dam is unavoidable now.
 It is vital for the survival of the country," he asserted, and urged people to "quash any conspiracy" that might hinder the construction of the dams.